 The UCB minimum standard for passphrase length is nine (9) characters containing a mix of different character types -- letters (upper and lower case), numbers, punctuation marks, etc. However, a passphrase of 20 characters or more is recommended - they provide a significantly higher level of protection, and require less complexity of character types.

-A good strong passphrase can be generated from a quote, poem or lyric that is easy for you to remember - but too long to be cracked by common brute-force techniques or to observe by shoulder surfing.
+A strong passphrase can be a quote, poem or lyric that is easy for you to remember - but too long to be cracked by common brute-force techniques or to observe by shoulder surfing.

 Do not reuse passphrases